 … for the character development and a feel-good watch try Futurama

-… because I just needed to Binge something funny try Brooklyn 99
+… because you just needed to binge something funny try Brooklyn 99